hawkinsw/CPPTimes/BasicsWithConnect4.md

 Doing Steps (2) and (3) repeatedly will (basically) give you a close approximation of a complete Connect 4 game.
 We could even give those two statements a name -- something like _make a play and check for winner_.
 Then, in a loop, our code for Connect 4 would be:

 ```
-While there is no winner, do the statements in *make a play and check for winner*.
+While there is no winner, do the statements in **make a play and check for winner**.
 ```

 Whether you like it or not, you just defined your first function, a type of abstraction!
 A _function_ is a set of statements with a name (note: a name is not _always_ required) that perform some specific, high-level task.

-When you use a function you say that you _call_ the function (sometimes people say that they _invoking_ the function, and that's fine, too!).
+When you use a function you say that you _call_ the function (sometimes people say that they are _invoking_ the function, and that's fine, too!).

 It's important to realize what a function can and cannot do on its own.
 It _can_ wrap up a bunch of statements into a group so that the group performs some not-so-trivial task.
-It _can_ make it easier to reuse the statements in the group over and over again.
+It _can_ make it easier to use the statements in the group over and over again (i.e., it makes reuse possible).
 A function _cannot_, however, do its work without some additional input.
 For the function above, for instance, when we call it we have to tell it who is _Active Player_.
 We also need to tell it what to reference when determining whether _Active Player_ has won.
 What's really cool, though, is that every time we call _make a play and check for winner_, the value of those inputs can be different.

-A function is good at _abstracting_ process but needs a boost when it comes to data.
+A function is good at _abstracting_ processes but needs a helping hand when it comes to data.
 This point is very important.

 One of the very common ways that programmers structure the code for entire programs is by using functions.
 The programmers break down each part of the solution into individual functions.
 Those functions call other functions in order to complete tasks.
 There are all sorts of great reasons _why_ you would want to structure your code in terms of functions and during the class we will talk about them all.
 For now, it's enough to know that a program that is built using functions as the building block is written in a _procedural_ style.